fmodica/fretboard/README.md

-# Responsive Fretboard (In progress)
+# Responsive Fretboard

 A jQuery plugin for displaying a responsive, interactive, configurable, stylable fretboard of any number of frets, strings, and tunings.

 I also have this wrapped as an AngularJS directive.

 I initially wrote this so I could capture user input (chords/scales) and display chords/scales of my own.
 I am developing features as I need them, but if you have a feature request feel free to contact me.